by James Kraus

 Monsieur Lacoste appeared on court at the 1926 U.S. Open wearing what seemed at the time a curiously strange new shirt.
 Instead of the traditional on-court attire of a long-sleeve oxford button-down (the earlier form of polo shirt originated by Brooks Brothers), he was sporting a short-sleeve white shirt of lightweight woven cotton piqué that he had designed with an eye to enhancing his mobility and warm-weather comfort.
 The new shirt may have indeed given him a boost, as he handily won the championship.

 There was sufficient interest created by the new garment that René and a friend set up a business to manufacture it in Troyes, France in 1933.
 To promote the association with René and his victories on the court, his personal signature was added in the form of the now-famous crocodile.
 A new staple of men’s clothing was born.

-The performance and comfort of the shirt made it an immediate favourite of sportsmen, the first adopters being polo players and golfers.
+The performance and comfort of the shirt made it an immediate favourite among sportsmen.
+Among the first adopters beyond the tennis court were polo players and golfers.
 Not far behind were the top competitors in motorsport.

 Porsche drivers at the Targa weren’t alone.
 Another big fan was Count Wolfgang von Trips, who frequently wore red as well as the original white, quite appropriate to his position as works Ferrari driver.

 In the classic days of Grand Prix and Sportscar racing, the Lacoste shirt became as nearly ubiquitous as the Dunlop driving suit.